 Step into a world of royalty and wonder as you come face-to-face with knights in shining armor, pirates, princes and princesses – even a king and queen.
 Explore the days of yore with exciting events catapulting you back into the Renaissance period.
 Patrons are encouraged to dress for the times as they embark on a journey into the past at the Great Plains Renaissance & Scottish Festival.

-“I think that is important to have a place like the renaissance festival where you can escape to a different time and place for awhile and come away enriched with the experience,” Director Richard Cathey said.
+“I think that it is important to have a place like the Renaissance Festival where you can escape to a different time and place for a while and come away enriched with the experience,” Director Richard Cathey said.

 “All of our athletes wear the traditional Scottish kilt in the competition to give the games an authentic flair,” Cathey said.
 “Of course, nothing gives authenticity to the games like the sound of the bagpipes playing as the competitors do battle on the athletic field.”

 The Scottish Highland Games include events such as the caber toss, stone putt, shot putt, hammer throwing and more.
 Series are played all over the country and winners advance to the World Championships.

 “The Highland Games are a real feather in the cap for the city,” Cathey said.
 “They could have chosen any other city or any other event in the county (Las Vegas, Sacramento, etc.) – but it’s a real credit for our community and Wichita we want to grow as a successful event.”

 Get your tickets to the 2019 Great Plains Renaissance & Scottish Spring Festival happening April 13-14 online and save $3 per adult ticket while receiving a free child admission.
 Ticket prices are as follows: